frednourry/DungeonRoomEditorZoom/README.md

 __WARNING:__

-There is bug with the popup window position when zooming.
+There is a bug with the popup window position when zooming.
 I think it's related to this bug: https://issuetracker.unity3d.com/issues/editor-gui-editorgui-dot-popups-selectable-region-is-incorrectly-scaled-slash-re-positioned-when-using-gui-dot-matrix

 ![](static/capture_bug01.gif "bug popup")